 Service Level Agreement (SLA)

-Uptime commitment, response times, and escalation — for Pro, Data, and Municipal Licence customers.
+Uptime commitment, response times, and escalation — for customers with an agreed SLA annex.

-This document describes Skolkoll's service-level commitments to paying customers.
-It serves as an annex to the Municipal Licence agreement and may be referenced in procurement documentation.
+This document describes Skolkoll's service-level commitments to paying customers when expressly attached to an agreement.
+It may be attached to the Municipal Licence agreement and referenced in procurement documentation.
 For consumer users of the free portion of skolkoll.se, no guarantees apply beyond what follows from applicable law.

 1. Uptime targets